Hard Drive Info

 HDTools1_OS3.9

-This drive shown here is partitioned as 29 partitions, mostly 650MB which fits nicely on a CD for backup purposes, you may wish to work out your own sizes.
+This drive shown here is partitioned as 29 partitions, mostly 650MB which fits nicely on a CD for backup

 Shown below is for Amiga OS 3.1